Ranjitha75388/projects/JasperReport server  .md

 # 1.JasperReports Server

-JasperReports Server is a java based web application tool that helps to **create, share, and manage reports** about the data.
-It's like a smart report maker that works in a web browser.
+- JasperReports Server is a web-based reporting tool used to create, manage, and share reports.

+- It lets users generate reports from databases and view them in a browser.

+- Think of it as an online report builder for organizing and presenting data clearly.

+### Essential Functions of JasperReports Server

-- **Creating Reports** – Design tabular and graphical reports.
+   - **Creating Reports** – Design both tabular and graphical reports using JRXML.

-- **Viewing Reports Online** – Accessible through the browser.
+   - **Viewing Reports Online** – Access and view reports directly from a web browser.

-- **Exporting** – Download as PDF, Excel, etc.
+   - **Exporting** – Download reports as PDF, Excel, Word, etc.

-- **Scheduling** – Email reports daily/weekly.

-- **User Roles** – Control who can create/view/edit reports.
+   - **Scheduling** – Automate report delivery by email on a set schedule (daily, weekly, etc.).

+   - **User Roles & Permissions** – Manage access control (view/edit/create) for users.

-- **Embedding** – Can be embedded in other apps.
+   - **Embedding** – Integrate reports into other web or enterprise applications.

-- **Database Support** – Connects to PostgreSQL, MySQL, Oracle, and more.
+   - **Database Support** – Connects to various databases like PostgreSQL, MySQL, Oracle, and others.

 It comes in two main versions: